nikhilgovind2003/Nikhil-Govind-/README.md

-# Nikhil-Govind-
-Basic python and deep learning - 7 days hands in bootcamp Python and Deep Learning ReadMe
-# SHAPEAI PYTHON AND DEEP LEARNING BOOTCAMP
+SHAPEAI PYTHON AND DEEP LEARNING BOOTCAMP

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI